Skip to main content

 Before I get going on this, I want to be clear: I do understand and sympathise with the instinct on display in this post!
 If you see a problem, you want to fix it.
 But… well, to start with, this is a very Design Guy idea.
 I mean, this isn’t even an initiative, this is a name.
 The fundamental thing isn’t the idea, it’s flipping the logo around so people who share ‘inspirational’ content on Linkedin will say ‘damn, it’s true’.
 I think branding does matter, certainly, but it has to be in service of something of substance.
 How would this actually work in practice?

 To start: if you want to do something with “the majority of old Debenhams stores” you’re not going to be dealing with Debenhams.
 Debenhams plc went into administration in April 2020; its brand and website were sold to fast-fashion giant Boohoo Group in January 2021, a winding-up order was made and a reciever was appointed.
-Debenhams Retail Limited and Debenhams Properties Limited, the trading arms of the company (big companies very often have weird structures like this) technically remain in existence, but this will largely be a formality, as a big business like that is going to have a lot of creditors who will want to be able to get at least some of their money and unwinding a big business takes time.
+Debenhams Retail Limited and Debenhams Properties Limited, the trading arms of the company (big companies often have weird structures like this) technically remain in existence, but this will largely be a formality, as they're going to have a lot of creditors who will want to be able to get at least some of their money and unwinding a big business takes time.

 The point is, the fact that the name is still on a load of shops does not imply anything about the ownership of those spaces.
 You will probably not be dealing with one organisation, but rather with a patchwork of commercial landlords of various kinds who own the former Debenhams properties.
 This isn’t going to be the same everywhere, of course, but take for example the Debenhams in Brighton, where I live.
-It’s right at the back of Churchill Square, the big mall in the centre of town.
+It was right at the back of Churchill Square, the big mall in the centre of town.
+(Editor's note from the future: it's now an Ikea.)
 I cannot imagine Churchill Square would be particularly happy if you tried to spice up the biggest shopping period of the year by introducing a bunch of homeless people to their store; nor would the leaseholders of the adjacent shops.

 What if they were, though?
 Let’s assume every commercial landlord in the UK is visited by the Ghosts of Christmas Past, Present and Future.
 We’ve got the buildings.
 Who is going to administer them?
 Are you going to just stick a load of homeless people in an empty commercial space?
 Even if we’re assuming the landlord is going to provide heat, water and electricity free of charge (what's a few more wacky premises at this point?) is there going to be any provision for food?
 How will space be apportioned?
 What happens if someone starts a fight?